bannedfromclubpenguin/bannedfromclubpenguin.github.io/index.md

 ## Welcome to Community
 The place to find your community on campus.
 With Community, you won't have to feel so alone anymore.
 People can filter for communities based on their interests, and get more information about those specific communities.
-Information such the name of the community, when and where the community meets, and what the community does.
-Registered individuals can input information about their organization, and let everyone know about certain inormation they would like shown.
+Information such as the name of the community, when and where the community meets, and what the community does.
+Registered individuals can input information about their organization, and let everyone know about certain information they would like shown.

 ## Screenshots
 ![Landing Page](images/landing.png)